 Automatic Pollen Detection Network (AutoPollen), EUMETNET programme.
 The program is designed to standardize airborne pollen measurements, carried out by automatic devices, in Europe for the first time.

-A novel real‐time airborne pollen recognition and modelling system for allergenic pollen forecast (REALTIME) Nr.
-09.3.3-LMT-K-712-01-0066.
+A novel real‐time airborne pollen recognition and modelling system for allergenic pollen forecast (REALTIME) No. 09.3.3-LMT-K-712-01-0066.
+Research supports the European Social Fund (project no. 09.3.3-LMT-K-712-01-0066) under the grant agreement with the Research Council of Lithuania (LMTLT).
 At present, traditional methods consist of trapping airborne biological particles and counting particles manually.
 Procedures are time consuming, require long training for palynologists and are highly susceptible to human error due to fatigue or inexperience.
 Automated real time pollen recognition would solve the problem.
 New methods for identification of airborne biological particles are based on spectral image recognition or laser optics technology.
 Hardware has been created, but software for recognition and reference databases are very limited, sometimes non-existent.
 Development of these databases, based on laboratory and field experiments is a considerable amount of work; therefore, it has never been done.
 Besides, geographical variability of the pollen features inevitably requires establishment of several regional centres of calibration in Europe.

 The aim is to develop a digital library for identification of airborne allergenic pollen for real‐time measurements in the Baltic Sea region and use data for the cuting‐edge pollen forecasting model.